 Source: Dodge Data & Analytics

 On the first full day of the conference, a keynote presentation was delivered by R. David Unkefer of the US Department of Transportation (DOT) Federal Highway Administration (FHWA) as well as George Lukes of the Utah DOT.
 In their talk, they outlined how the new infrastructure bill will result in the US DOT FHWA delivering $350B in bridges and highways over the next 5 years.
-To help enable this work, there is an additional $100M in funding earmarked for the administration to invest in digital tools, data exchange and project delivery ($20M per year for 5 years).
+To help enable this work, there is an additional $100M in funding earmarked for the administration to invest in digital tools, data exchange and project management and delivery ($20M per year for 5 years).

-While the vision is to ultimately get to a point where there is a BIM model for every project that serves as the "legal document" governing what will get built by contractors, the organization is still working on solving data interoperability and fragmentation issues that make it hard to create a high quality model in the first place.
+While the vision is to ultimately get to a point where there is a BIM model for the asset management every project that serves as the "legal document" governing what will get built by contractors, the organization is still working on solving data interoperability and fragmentation issues that make it hard to create a high quality model in the first place.
 In order to solve this, the US DOT FHWA is advocating and actively supporting efforts to develop an open and standards based BIM for Infrastructure methodology.
-While this effort is not an easy lift, getting to a "single source of truth" is seen as critical in order to get accurate models and ultimately digital twins that can then be leveraged throughout the management of that asset (road or bridge) throughout its useful life.
+While this effort is not an easy lift, getting to a "single source of truth" is seen as critical in order to get accurate models and ultimately digital twins that can then be leveraged throughout the construction project management and of that asset (road or bridge) throughout its useful life.

 Across the panel, everyone agreed that there continues to be a challenge around getting all of the right input data into a single platform in a manner that is standardized and usable.
-For example, there is BIM data, GIS data, IoT data, reality capture data, etc. Once the data is under control, you then need sufficient expertise and tooling to build accurate models off of the data which can be leveraged to create visualizations, simulations, etc as the outputs for specific use cases.
+For example, there is BIM data, GIS data, IoT data, virtual model augmented reality, capture data, etc. Once the data is under control, you then need sufficient expertise and tooling to build accurate models off of the data which can be leveraged to create visualizations, simulations, etc as the outputs for specific use cases.

 Some of the top use cases for Digital Twin technology that was mentioned by the panel include: